 When you are in an intense situation, you seek support.
 In golf, the most intense situation is when you have to measure the distance accurately to take the right swing to get the ball where you want it to go.
 Using your human eyes and brain, you can only do so much.
 The pressure gets much lower when you use a golf rangefinder to measure the distance on the golf course.

-In fact, you can use rangefinders during practice to improve your game and in tournaments as well.
-These golf rangefinders do not only measure the distance of the flag for you but they do a lot more.
-You will see newer pro golf quality rangefinders entering the market with even newer features.
+You can use rangefinders during practise to improve your game and in tournaments as well.
+These golf rangefinders do not only measure the distance of the flag for you, but they do a lot more.
+You will see newer pro-golf-quality rangefinders entering the market with even more unique features.

-But, you have to make sure that the generosity shown in the case of features does not take from the accuracy of the rangefinder.
+But, you have to ensure that the generosity shown in the case of features does not take from the accuracy of the rangefinder.
 In other words, you have to be careful.
-Callaway has been in the rangefinder business for a while and its amazing product is quite reliable.
+Callaway has been in the rangefinder business for a while, and its fantastic product is quite reliable.